Carney's Davos speech was a sales pitch

 Canadians know that our old comfortable assumptions that our geography and alliance memberships automatically conferred prosperity and security – that assumption is no longer valid.
 And our new approach rests on what Alexander Stubb, the President of Finland, has termed “value-based realism.”

-..."Canadian capitalists know that our old borders and alliances are no longer valid.
-So we're doing this other thing..."
+(Worth noting Stubb sold icebreakers to the U.S. right after this*) ..."Canadian capitalists know that our old borders and alliances are no longer valid.
+So this other thing is super pragmatic..."

 Or, to put another way, we aim to be both principled and pragmatic – principled in our commitment to fundamental values, sovereignty, territorial integrity, the prohibition of the use of force, except when consistent with the UN Charter, and respect for human rights, and pragmatic in recognizing that progress is often incremental, that interests diverge, that not every partner will share all of our values.

-"We're going to do this very carefully and pragmatically, and the rules will be very clear.
+"We're going to do this very carefully, and the rules will be very clear.
 We know not every investor will want to do all the liberal stuff, but we'll try our best..."

 So, we’re engaging broadly, strategically with open eyes.
 We actively take on the world as it is, not wait around for a world we wish to be.